gamesbook/protograf/docs/source/core_shapes.rst

            cx=3, cy=5, height=2, width=1.5,
         )

-      The shapes share common properties for the number and style of hatches, with a rotation of 30 |deg| each.
+      The shapes share common properties for the number, direction and style of hatches, with a rotation of 30 |deg| each.

 ===== ======

-. _coreRadiiShapes:
+.. _coreRadiiShapes:

 Radii Shapes
 ~~~~~~~~~~~~